HOME

 Yūgen reminds me of that.

-It reminds me to leave space in the frame—for absence, for memory,
+It reminds me to leave space in the frame—for absence and for memory,

-for what stays behind when everything else has passed.
+for that which stays behind when everything else has passed.

 If something lingers here,